 Project admin can create one or several permission groups in their project to set specific permissions on data to a user group.

 ⚠ NOT YET IMPLEMENTED (only mockups are presented)

 The most important step in the project is the definition of the data model.
-Knora App will offer a tool to create easily data models.
+DSP-APP will provide a tool for easy creation of data models.
 First, you have to know which data and sources you want to work with.
 The data model can be flexible and customizable.
-With Knora App, you can comply with the FAIR data standard, but compliance is not required to analyze your data.
+With DSP-APP, you can comply with the FAIR data standard, but compliance is not required to analyze your data.

 The questions to answer in creating your data model:

 - What kind of data do I have in my project?